FormidableLabs/react-fast-compare/README.md

 Now that `fast-deep-equal` has separate es5, es6, and es6 + React entry points, the main differences with this library are:

 - `try/catch` guardrails for stack overflows from undetected circular references.
 - A single unified entry point for **all** uses.
-No matter what your target application is, `import equal fro 'react-fast-compare'` just works.
+No matter what your target application is, `import equal from 'react-fast-compare'` just works.

 ## License